ckinley360/StockPriceAndPopulationAge/README.md

 ## Data Analysis
 Using matplotlib, each of the three statistics were plotted alongside the historical inflation-adjusted S&P 500 close prices.
 Some interesting observations can be made with the naked eye.

+Around the 1970s, both stock prices and median age start an upward trend that ultimately never stops.
+Much of this is due to the shift of the U.S. economy away from World War II to domestic growth, as well as the end of the Baby Boom in 1964.
+A growing median age seems to correlate to growing stock prices.
+That's about the extent of the median age's usefulness, as it masks a lot of underlying details.
 <img src="analyze_data/stock_price_median_age_line_chart.jpg" width="650" height="400">

 <img src="analyze_data/stock_price_mo_ratio_line_chart.jpg" width="650" height="400">